 suffered for them on a cross, and rose from them,

 • Last week, the Liturgy led us to meditate on chapter five of the Gospel of John.
 This week it confronts us with chapter 8 of the same Gospel.
 Like chapter 5, chapter 8 also contains profound reflections on the mystery of God which surrounds the person of Jesus.
-Apparently, it is a question of dialogue between Jesus and the Pharisees (Jn 8, 13).
+It is a dialogue between Jesus and the Pharisees (Jn 8:13).
 The Pharisees want to know who Jesus is.
-They criticize him because he gives testimony of himself without any proof or witness to legitimize himself before the people (Jn 8, 13).
-Jesus responds by saying that he does not speak in his own name, but always for the Father and in the name of the Father (Jn 8, 14-19).
+They criticize Him because He gives testimony of himself without any proof or witness to legitimize himself before the people (Jn 8:13).
+Jesus responds by saying that He does not speak in His own name, but always for the Father and in the name of the Father (Jn 8:14-19).

 • In reality, the dialogues are also an expression of how the faith was transmitted in the catechesis in the communities of the beloved disciple toward the end of the first century.
 They show the prayerful reading of the word of Jesus that the Christians did, considering it Word of God.
-The method of question and answer helped to find the response to the problems which toward the end of the first century, the Jews raised to the Christians.
-It was a concrete way to help the community to deepen its faith in Jesus and in his message.
+The method of question and answer helped to find the response to the problems which the Jews raised to the Christians toward the end of the first century.
+It was a concrete way to help the community to deepen its faith in Jesus and in His message.

-• John 8, 25-26: Who are you?
-The mystery of God in Jesus does not fit in the criteria with which the Pharisees look toward Jesus.
+• John 8:25-26: Who are you?
+The mystery of God in Jesus does not fit into the criteria with which the Pharisees judge Jesus.
 Once again they ask: “who are you?”
 They did not understand because they do not understand Jesus’ language.
-Jesus was very careful to speak to them according to all that he experienced and lived in union with the Father and for the knowledge and awareness of his mission.
+Jesus was very careful to speak to them according to all that He experienced and lived in union with the Father and for the knowledge and awareness of His mission.
 Jesus does not promote himself.
-He only says and expresses what he hears from the Father.
-He is the pure revelation because he is pure and total obedience.
+He only says and expresses what He hears from the Father.
+He is the pure revelation because He is pure and total obedience.

 4) Personal questions

-• The one who closes up in his own criteria and thinks that he already knows everything, will never be capable to understand others.
+• The one who wraps up in his own rules and thinks that he already knows everything, will never be capable of understanding others.
 This is the way the Pharisees were before Jesus.
 How do I accept the new while not losing the truths in doctrine and tradition?

-• Jesus is radical obedience to the Father and because of this he is total revelation of the Father.
-And which is the image of God which I show, which comes from me?
+• Jesus is radical obedience to the Father, and because of this, He is total revelation of the Father.
+What is the image of God which I show and which comes from me?

 5) Concluding Prayer